Supporting Gender Diverse Students

 The Human Rights Code of Ontario identified gender identity and gender expression as protected grounds in 2012.
 As such, no student should be denied educational opportunities on these grounds.

-The Grand Erie District School Board is committed to providing a positive, safe, and inclusive learning environment which supports the personal dignity and self-esteem of gender-diverse students.
+Grand Erie is committed to providing a positive, safe, and inclusive learning environment which supports the personal dignity and self-esteem of gender-diverse students.

 The Board recognizes that equity of opportunity and equity of access to a full range of programs, services, and resources are critical to the achievement of successful educational and social outcomes.